-- 1 On the Configure menu, point to Database, and then click Restore backup.
-A window appears, prompting you to locate a backup database. - 2 Navigate to your central backup storage area, select the backup database you wish to restore, and then click Open. - A message appears prompting you to confirm your intention. - 3 Click Yes.
+1 On the Configure menu, point to Database, and then click Restore backup.

+A window appears, prompting you to locate a backup database.

+2 Navigate to your central backup storage area, select the backup database you wish to restore, and then click Open.